kssfilo/recipe-js/README.md

 //file system's timestamp is used for update decision
 ```

-.F() marks target name as "file name". recipe-js automatically read the file even if there are no recipe for this name.
+.F() marks the target name as "file name". recipe-js automatically read the file even if there is no recipe for this name.

-if marked target name is prerequisites or make() target, file is generated and written by passed data.
+if marked target name is prerequisites or make() target, the file is generated and written by passed data.

-target name for $.F can have wild card,or regex.
+target name for $.F can have wild card or regex.

 ### Cache / Trace / Debug
 ```